JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 mistress–and, feeling my heart fail me (if I must own it), took a step back again, and said nothing.

-“May I ask your ladyship WHEN Miss Verinder informed you that she was going to her aunt’s?” inquired the Sergeant.
+“May I ask your ladyship _When M_iss Verinder informed you that she was going to her aunt’s?” inquired the Sergeant.

 “About an hour since,” answered my mistress.